 Looking for a fun, easy and inexpensive way to dress up a package or your store window display?
 Look no further than tissue paper flowers.
 They resemble a cross between a carnation or peony when the ends are rounded.
 If you make pointed ends, you can create a chrysanthemum or dahlia look.
-Learn how to make these adorable tissue flowers in the video below.
+Learn how to make these adorable tissue flowers in the video at the bottom of this post.

 Wedding and party planners love them, and they are darling at baby showers with baby curling ribbon.
 Nashville Wraps carries Green Way® 100% recycled tissue paper in dozens of colors and prints, all made in the USA.
 You can mix & match beautiful solid colors like fuchsia, dandelion and soft lavender.
 You can also add in tissue paper prints to your flowers.